 We are looking for experienced entrepreneurs and business angels who can provide additional value to our startups, especially in the healthtech sector.
 In general the syndicate is open to anyone who wants to invest in healthtech startups.
 Simply join our investment newsletter and receive selected deals to your inbox for free.

 With the syndicate you get access to our venture studio community and receive a deal flow without scouting for startups yourself.
-We take care of negotiating term deals and performing due diligence, and setting up the contracts.
+The non-profit association KAPSLY Angels takes care of negotiating term deals and performing due diligence, and setting up the contracts.
 Additionally, the capital efficiency is higher due to our service partners that have supported startups many times.

 The minimum investment amount per deal is CHF 5’000 and the deal only gets completed if over CHF 50´000 are invested.

 Yes, your name will not be shared with other investors or the startup automatically.